English

 1310nm Ports

 The 1310nm port supports traffic transmission at any rate.
-Therefore, when choosing a transceiver module for the 1310nm port, there are two major considerations: the wavelength of the optical module must be 1310nm, and the transmission distance that the optical module supports.
+Therefore, when choosing a optical transceiver module for the 1310nm port, there are two major considerations: the wavelength of the optical module must be 1310nm, and the transmission distance that the optical module supports.
 FS LR4/ER4/ER8 optical modules are suitable for 1310nm ports and support 40G, 100G service transmission.
 You can choose a suitable optical transceiver for your DWDM Mux Demux according to the business transmission needs.

 Products SFP-10GLR-31 QSFP-40G-ER4 QSFP-100G-ER4L-S BiDi SFP-10G-BX BiDi SFP-10G-BX40U BiDi SFP-10G-BX80